Chaitanyakachave/Tricky_C_codes/README.md

       7] Deleting Duplicate numbers in array
       8] Angstrom numbers between 1 to 500
       9] Arranging array number in ascending order
+     10] Checking given string is palindrome or not without using built-in function.